IBM/ibmcloud-storage-utilities/portworx-utils/README.md

 Lastly the `size` parameter determines the number and sizes of the remote volumes to be created per worker node.
 If `size` were given as `size: [ 100, 200 ]`,
-then 2 block devices would be created *per worker node*.
+then 2 block devices would be created *per worker node*, sized 100GB and 200GB respectively.

 The name of this input configuration file must be `yamlgen.yaml`.